 Now that you have an idea of the different ways you can leverage your Welcome Emails, it’s time to think about how to make them as effective as possible.

-Here are some tips for best practices you should follow to ensure that they’re effective, impactful, and much less likely to get thrown in the trash:
+Here are some tips for welcome email best practices you should follow to ensure that they’re effective, impactful, and much less likely to get thrown in the trash:

 You might be tempted to lead with a clickbait-y title and that might succeed in getting them to open the email.
 However, it quickly becomes annoying and might see you losing subscribers quickly.

-Whatever the “value” of the email is, whether it’s an offer, a guide, or a simple thank you, summarise it in the subject line as snappily as possible.
+Whatever the “value” of the email is, whether it’s an offer, a guide, or a simple thank you, summarize it in the subject line as snappily as possible.